-The public liability insurance program for Port Authority aviation facilities (which was renewed effective October 27, 2013 and expires October 27, 2014) applies to such facilities with program limits of \$1.25 billion per occurrence and in the aggregate, subject to certain deductibles and retentions, and insurance for aviation war risk, which includes terrorism, and which has no deductible.
+The public liability insurance program for Port Authority aviation facilities (which was renewed effective October 27, 2014 and expires October 27, 2015) applies to such facilities with program limits of \$1.25 billion per occurrence and in the aggregate, subject to certain deductibles and retentions, and insurance for aviation war risk, which includes terrorism, and which has no deductible.

-The public liability insurance program for "non- aviation" facilities (which was renewed effective October 27, 2013 and expires October 27, 2014) applies to such facilities with program limits of \$1.0 billion per occurrence and in the aggregate, subject to certain deductibles and retentions.
+The public liability insurance program for "non-aviation" facilities (which was renewed effective October 27, 2014 and expires October 27, 2015) applies to such facilities, including components of the World Trade Center upon completion of construction and transfer to operations, with program limits of \$1.0 billion per occurrence and in the aggregate, subject to certain deductibles and retentions.
 PAICE insures a portion of the coverage of this policy.
-Terrorism insurance with respect thereto totals \$300 million, which is insured through PAICE and reinsured through TRIPRA.
+Terrorism insurance with respect thereto totals \$300 million, which is insured through PAICE and reinsured through TRIPRA and commercial reinsurance.

-^{} See footnote () on p.
+See footnote () on p.
 I-17.